manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 This field provides the legal context needed to confirm protection status and supports classification into IUCN categories.

-Ideally this is in the format of `S_<Section Number>_<NAME>`
+Ideally this is in the format of `S_<Section Number>_<NAME>` e.g. `S19_CONSERVATION_PARK`

-The below table provides an example of a subset of the legislative Acts and Sections that are commonly captured by PAN-NZ
+The below table provides an example of a subset of the legislative acts and sections that are commonly captured by PAN-NZ

 Note, the convention of using capitals.
-This due to major central government dataset applying this convention to their legislation_section attribute in their data.
+This is due to major central government datasets applying this convention to their legislation act and section attributes in their data.
 Lowercase is also acceptable as data pipelines can consider this information as the same.